kulu80/Traffic_Sign_Classifier-DeepLearning-/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-[//]: # (Image References)

-[https://github.com/kulu80/Traffic_Sign_Classifier-DeepLearning-/blob/master/total_count.png]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.